jarodise/logseq-trello-plugin/README.md

    - The token will be automatically generated
    - Copy the token and paste in the blank space below "Trello Token"

-For simplicity puropose, currently you can only interact with ONE list from your Trello board, to set the default list, follow the steps below:
+For simplicity purpose, currently you can only interact with ONE list from your Trello board, to set the default list, follow the steps below:

 2. Set Default List: